oussama-elmaachy/Job_Market_Pipeline-Databricks-Pyspark/README.md

-# Job Seach Pipeline 🚀
+# Job Market Pipeline 🚀

 ## Overview

-**Job Search Project** is an end-to-end data engineering project that collects job postings from a Job Search API, processes and transforms the data using **Databricks + PySpark**, stores the results using **Delta Lake**, and generates analytics-ready datasets.
+**Job Market Pipeline** is an end-to-end data engineering project that collects job postings from a Job Search API, processes and transforms the data using **Databricks + PySpark**, stores the results using **Delta Lake**, and generates analytics-ready datasets.

 The goal of this project is to demonstrate a real-world data engineering workflow including API ingestion, ETL processing, data modeling, and analytics.